Bundaberg Hummock: History

 From the deck of HMS Investigator, Lieutenant Matthew Flinders took a bearing on a small volcanic outcrop, five kilometres to the south of Mon Repos beach.
 Flinders was surveying the waters between Great Sandy Island (Fraser Island) and the mainland.
-He named the outcrop the Sloping Hummock during his 1799 visit.
+He referred to it, but did not formally name the outcrop as the Sloping Hummock during his 1799 visit.

 In 1930, the Bundaberg branch of the Royal Automobile Club of Queensland (RACQ) acquired the land at the top of the Hummock in order to create a park for motoring tourists to enjoy the views.
 The park was officially opened on 17 October 1931.

 On 14 August 1937, the President of the RACQ unveiled a memorial to the Bundaberg-born aviator Bert Hinkler on the top of the Hummock.

 Geography

 Qunaba is predominantly farming land, much of it used to grow sugarcane.
 It is mostly flat land with the exception of the Hummock which provides excellent views over the surrounding flat farmlands.
 The sides of the Hummock have attracted residential development to take advantage of the views.
 The fertility of the area is due to the volcanic soil from previous eruptions of the Hummock, which also left the local area scattered with volcanic rocks.